hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 - the *type* value is in the precise URI format for the "forward" message type
 - Indy-SDK's "pack" function is used to AuthCrypt the message using the Receiver's public key and the Sender's private key.
-  - If the Sender knows the Receiver does not know the Sender's public key, AnonCrypt is used.
+  - If the Sender wishes to remain anonymous or knows the Receiver does not know the Sender's public key, AnonCrypt is used.
   - More details about the Indy-SDK `pack()` function can be found in the `Wire Messages` HIPE (*reference to be provided*).
-- The Indy-SDK's "unpack()" function **must** return the public key of the private key used to sign the message.
+- The Indy-SDK's "unpack()" function MUST return the public key of the private key used to sign the message.
 See the note below for the background on this.

 > The bullet above about the unpack() function returning the signer's public key deserves some additional attention.
-The Receiver of the message knows form the "to" field the DID to which the message was sent.
+The Receiver of the message knows from the "to" field the DID to which the message was sent.
 From that, the Receiver is expected to be able to determine the DID of the Sender, and from that, access the Sender's DIDDoc.
 However, knowing the DIDDoc is not enough to know from whom the message was sent - which key was used to send the message, and hence, which Agent controls the Sending private key.
-This is information must be known to the Receiver so that they know which key to use in responding to the arriving Message.
+This information MUST be made known to the Receiver (from unpack()) when AuthCrypt is so that the Receiver knows which key was used to the send the message and can, for example, use that key in responding to the arriving Message.
-> If the unpack() function does not support returning both the message and the Sender's public key, a "from" field in the message would need to be added so that the Sender could explicitly indicate the Sender's key within the DIDDoc.

 ### Required: Minimize information available to the Shared Domain Endpoint

 We want to minimize the knowledge about the Receiver of the Agent Message for minimally trusted agents.
 In this case, "minimally trusted" are all agents before the designated "Routing Agent" for the Receiver.
-The "Routing Agent" must know the exact destination (B:did@A:B#key) of the Receiver, but Agents handling the message prior to the Routing Agent do not - they just need the DID (B:did@A:B) of the Receiver.
+The "Routing Agent" must know the exact destination (B:did@A:B#keyname) of the Receiver, but Agents handling the message prior to the Routing Agent do not - they just need the DID (B:did@A:B) of the Receiver.

 To hide other than the minimum information, the Sender wraps the "Forward" message in a second forward message, this time for the Routing Agent of the Receiver (`3` in our example).
 The Sender must be able to get the public key of the Routing Agent from the DIDDoc.